 - register for the national on-line training program in September

-- attempt the on-line training program problem sets & take-home exam
+- participate in the on-line training program problem sets & take-home exam

 - write the Canadian